August 21st, 2008

 For some reason, Microsoft decided to remove advanced email signature editing functionality that were available with Outlook 2003 which made installing a custom HTML email signature a breeze.
-Although nowhere in the email signature feature of Outlook 2007 is HTML mentioned, the signature is still in this format, it just takes a less direct approach to get it accomplished.
+Although nowhere in the email signature feature of Outlook 2007, Outlook 2010 and Outlook 2011 is HTML mentioned, the signature is still in HTML format, it just takes a less direct approach to get it accomplished.

-1. Open the HTML file that contains your signature in a Web browser such as FireFox.
+1. Open the HTML file / URL that contains your signature in a Web browser such as FireFox.
+(For Risingline Clients, we would of emailed you this info already).

 2. Left click at the top left of the page, then while holding down the shift key left click in the lower right area of the page.
 If you don’t see anything obviously highlighted you may need to left click at the top then hold down your left mouse button as you move to the lower right.